-The domain sync task is responsible for ensuring the Next Due Date, Expiry Date and Status are up to date on all Pending Transfer and Active status domains where a valid registrar module is set on the domain itself.
+The domain sync task is responsible for ensuring the Next Due Date, Expiry Date and Status are up to date on all Pending Transfer, Pending Registration and Active status domains where a valid registrar module is set on the domain itself.

 How it works

 The domain sync task works by using the domain synchronization functions built into each registrar module (if the module supports Domain Sync Script in the documentation for the module) to check 50 domains per run from the oldest to newest in your WHMCS installation.
-Pending Transfer and Active domains are handled separately, so it can do 50 of each during each run.
+Pending Transfer, Pending Registration and Active domains are handled separately, so it can do 50 of each during each run.

 Active domains will have their Expiry Date corrected to match the registrar if different.
 If the dates already match it will report "In Sync".